Joey Gase Motorsports

-Joey Gase Motorsports with Scott Osteen is an American stock car racing team that competes in the NASCAR Xfinity Series.
-The team fields the No. 35 full-time and the No. 53 full-time for multiple drivers.
+Joey Gase Motorsports with Scott Osteen is an American stock car racing team that competes in the NASCAR O'Reilly Auto Parts Series.
+The team fields the No. 35 part-time, the No. 53 part-time, and the No. 55 full-time for multiple drivers.

-The team, originally Joey Gase Racing, was founded by NASCAR owner-driver Joey Gase in November 2021.
+The team, originally Joey Gase Racing, was founded by NASCAR owner–driver Joey Gase in November 2021.
 Before the team attempted its first race under that name, NASCAR Whelen Modified Tour driver Patrick Emerling joined the team as a co-owner in December 2021 and the team was renamed Emerling-Gase Motorsports ahead of their first season in 2022.

 On February 1, 2024, it was announced that Emerling would be splitting from Gase in 2024 and would go to SS-Green Light Racing to drive their No. 07 car for the majority of the 2024 NASCAR Xfinity Series season.
 On November 27, Floridian Motorsports owner Scott Osteen was announced as co-owner of the team.